National Presbyterian Church

 The congregation meets at 4101 Nebraska Avenue NW, Washington, D.C.
 Designated as the national church of the Presbyterian Church (U.S.A.), the building complex occupies a 12-acre campus comprising six separate structures.
-It includes a Neo-Gothic style main cathedral which is the third largest religious center in the nation’s capital.
+It includes a mid century modern style main church which is the third largest religious center in the nation's capital.
 President Dwight D. Eisenhower laid the cornerstone on October 14, 1967.
 The campus was listed on the National Register of Historic Places in 2022.

 The site also includes the National Presbyterian School, which provides pre-school-to-Grade 6 education.
 The school is accredited by the Middle States Association of Colleges and Schools and the Association of Independent Maryland and DC Schools and is open to all children.